-Learn how to decorate a wood pendant with a picture from a magazine – or any other scan you!
-This DIY jewelry is easy and great for gifts.
+Learn how to decorate a wood pendant with a picture from a magazine – or any other scan you like!
+This necklace is easy and great for gifts.

 Skills Required: Beginner.
 For this pendant you’ll be doing some basic scanning, painting, Mod Podging, and then attaching jewelry findings.
 If you’ve never used Dimensional Magic before, check out this guide.

-If you’re ready to learn how to decorate a wood pendant, I’m happy to share this project with you.
+If you’re ready to learn how to decorate a wood pendant, I’m happy to share this fashion craft with you.
 I’m downright excited in fact.

 It’s a necklace that 1) uses Dimensional Magic, which is one of my favorite things in the whole world; and 2) can be personalized with any image or scrap of paper that you like.